sfongx/sfongx-PHP-project/README.md

 and file display order on the home page.

 Note that these are meant to run on localhost with full read/write permissions.

+Disclaimer: This is a school project.
+If the same project is assigned in future semesters please do not copy this as it would be a violation of academic integrity